-As a sexual assault survivor, Stephanie Marcellé uses music to help other survivors of abuse heal into whole people.
+As a sexual assault survivor, Stephanie Marcellé uses music to help survivors heal.
 She began to do this at Loyola University New Orleans where she graduated from its popular and commercial music program in 2018.
 Combining therapeutic music with down-to-earth activism, she organized and headlined a benefit concert for Louisiana’s Sexual Trauma Awareness and Response Center (STAR) in 2018.
-To supplement her performances at local venues, including the House of Blues, she also birthed stopsexualassault.org with her mother in 2015, gave the keynote speech at New Orleans’ Take Back the Night March Against Sexual Violence in 2018, educated students as a panelist at the Louisiana Foundation Against Sexual Assault (LaFASA) Prevention Conference in 2019, and planted awareness through news publications.
+To supplement her performances at local venues, including the House of Blues, she also birthed stopsexualassault.org with her mother in 2015, gave the keynote speech at New Orleans’ Take Back the Night March Against Sexual Violence in 2018, educated students as a panelist at the Louisiana Foundation Against Sexual Assault (LaFASA) Prevention Conference in 2019, and raised awareness through news publications.

-To stream and download HUMAN, look for its singles on Spotify, Apple Music, iTunes, and other platforms.
-You can get a behind the scenes look at HUMAN by signing up for emails, and Stephanie Marcellé is on TikTok, Instagram, Facebook, Twitter, and Snapchat @musicbymarcelle."
+To stream and download the first half of HUMAN, please visit stopsexualassault.org/music.
+You can also get updates about HUMAN by signing up for emails and following Stephanie Marcellé on TikTok, Instagram, Facebook, Twitter, and Snapchat @musicbymarcelle."

 After graduating from Xavier University of Louisiana with a master's degree in counseling, my mom spent years helping children, teen and adult survivors of abuse, human trafficking, poverty, and homelessness.
-Now, when she is not raising awareness about HIV/AIDS and helping those with it in the African American, Latinx, and LGBTQ+ communities, she manages stopsexualassault.org with me.
+Now, she manages stopsexualassault.org with me.

 MissioN & Values